xf530xf/ELMNet/README.md

 3. Run 'Prepare_your_dataset.py'. </br>

 **2. Train the ELMNet.** </br>
-You can simply run the following command to start training, or download the weights file based on this [issue](https://github.com/wurenkai/UltraLight-VM-UNet/issues/38) before training.
+You can simply run the following command to start training
 ```
 python train.py
 ```